Best Bluetooth BBQ Thermometers

 The GrillEye is one of the first Bluetooth thermometers that has space for 6 meat probes!
 We generally think that the more probes the better, and having the ability to use 6 probes is brilliant.
 The probes themselves are some of the best we’ve seen and are made from stainless steel and aluminum.
 You get two with the GrillEye and additional probes can be bought separately.
 They are generally very accurate and have some nice features themselves.
 For example, they come with a flame proof grip and every probe that you buy from GrillEye will come with a mounting clip so it can be used as an ambient thermometer.

 Overall, this is a great product that we’d love to be able to give a proper review of.
 The option of having 6 probes is brilliant and gives you a huge range of possible data to get the very best cooking experience.
 It also looks stylish, is very accurate and easy to use.
 It has a few small problems here and there, and we think if those could be fixed and maybe some more additional options and functionality added to the actual transmitter, then this would be the best Bluetooth thermometer ever.
-But until then Bluetooth still doesn’t quite live up to what it was expected to be.

 Check the latest price on Amazon.

 The biggest difference between the two is the method by which they transmit the data.
 For the majority of situations radio frequency (RF) will beat Bluetooth.
 The range of Bluetooth is simply not enough and the signal is generally much weaker.
 Having said that, there is the huge convenience of not having to carry around a receiver with Bluetooth.
 Instead, everything is on your phone in a much more user friendly experience.